eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_thread.rst

 .. warning::

-    A call to any of the macros present in :ref:`dds_layer_log_logging` will spawn the logging thread even if it has been previously killed with |Log::KillThread|.
+    A call to any of the macros present in :ref:`dds_layer_log_logging` will spawn the logging thread even if it has been previously killed with |Log::KillThread-api|.